Reaching Everyone By Exposing Lies: State summit

 A state summit was held once every year for all members from all across the state.
 This event was to help keep members across the state united.
 During the morning the member got together and shared ideas as well as made new friends.
 During the afternoon, the member had a fun activity.
 Many of the events had been held at Six Flags, with the members being together during the morning and then being allowed to roam the park for the rest of the day.

 Mentoring program

 The group had two books made by Scholastic: The Uninvited Guest, which is geared toward 2nd and 3rd graders, and Get Rid of That Smoke! which is geared toward kindergarten and 1st graders.
 Schools chapters could have held trainings to train their members to read to younger kids.
 Before a school could have been able to take their members to read to younger kids, all participating members must have been trained in mentoring.
 The mentoring program was also a county initiative.

 Lack of funding

 As of June 10, 2010, New Jersey was 50th of all 50 states in terms of anti-tobacco funding.
 In 2011, Governor Christie eliminated funding for all state sponsored anti-tobacco programs by means of line item veto.
-The lack of funding forced REBEL to cease operations.
+The lack of government funding forced REBEL to cease operations.